Ismail II: Historiography

-Coinage
+Coinage policy

 Coin of Ismail II, dated 1576.

 During Ismail's short reign, the coin production became increasingly centralised as the number of mints decreased to twenty.
 The silver shahi coin under his reign weighed 2.30 g (i.e., a half-mesqal) and his monetary also continued to use larins, inherited from Larestan and tankas (a common currency rooted in Indian subcontinent).
 His copper coins were not issued to the public, but the texts on it were different from those of his father, namely, the recurrent insistence on minting Ismail's takhallus (pen name), Adeli.

 On Ismail's inaugural coins a part of Attar's poem, "‘From the east to the west, if there is an Imam/Ali and his family are everything to us!", was minted.
 This was seen by Walther Hinz as part of his Sunni proclivities due to him not being comfortable with the phrase "There is no deity but God.
 Muhammad is the messenger of God.
 Ali is the vicegerent of God (Note: This is a part of the Shia Islamic oath, the Shahada.)", previously minted in the Safavid coins because the phrase regarding Ali contrasted with his Sunni beliefs.
 However, Mitchell rejects this line of argumentation, seeing the phrase as part of standard stock of Shi'ite expressions, one which even Ismail I, an unquestionably stringent partisan of Ali, had used in a letter to the Uzbek Khan in declaring victory.